Latest on Ukraine: Zelenskyy made a spring diplomatic offensive in Europe (May 15)

 What happened last week

-Ukraine's President Zelenskyy took a whirlwind Europe tour, visiting Italy and the Vatican, Germany and France to secure more weapons as Ukraine gears up for a counteroffensive.
+Ukraine's President Zelenskyy took a whirlwind Europe tour, visiting Italy and the Vatican, Germany and France last week, and on Monday Britain.
+He met with Pope Francis and leaders of each country, picked up the Charlemagne Prize for promoting European unity and secured more military aid for Ukraine.
 On Monday, he made a trip to the United Kingdom for the second time this year.

 Arman Soldin, a video journalist with Agence France-Presse, was killed by rocket fire near eastern Ukraine's embattled city of Bakhmut.
 French prosecutors opened a war crimes investigation.
 This followed the killing of a Ukrainian reporter in April — the latest of 15 media workers killed in 14 1/2 months of war, according to the Committee to Protect Journalists.